llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 .. _benchmarking-label:

-Benchmarking Serac
+Benchmarking Smith
 ------------------

-To run all of Serac's benchmarks in one command, first make sure Serac is configured with benchmarking enabled (off by default).
+To run all of Smith's benchmarks in one command, first make sure Smith is configured with benchmarking enabled (off by default).
 Then, run the build target ``run_benchmarks``.
 Make sure benchmarks are enabled and the build type is release.